-Selling, general and administrative expense includes personnel-related costs including payroll, commissions and stock-based compensation for our sales force, marketing and administration in addition to media and advertising expenses, clinical education, trade shows and industry events, product marketing, outside consulting services, legal expenses, depreciation and amortization expense, the medical device excise tax ("MDET") and allocations of corporate overhead expenses including facilities and IT.
+Selling, general and administrative expense includes personnel-related costs including payroll, commissions and stock-based compensation, marketing and administration in addition to media and advertising expenses, clinical education, trade shows and industry events, product marketing, outside consulting services, legal expenses, depreciation and amortization expense and allocations of corporate overhead expenses including facilities and IT.

-Selling, general and administrative expense for the three months ended March 31, 2016 increased compared to the same period in 2015 primarily due to higher compensation related costs of \$11.7 million as a result of increased headcount, which led to higher salaries, stock based compensation and commissions and higher marketing costs.
-In addition, in the first quarter of 2015 there was a refund of MDET taxes paid in 2014 of \$6.8 million as our aligners which are now no longer subject to the excise tax.
-These increased expenses were partially offset by lower outside litigation costs of \$1.4 million.
+Selling, general and administrative expense for the three months ended March 31, 2017 increased compared to the same period in 2016 primarily due to higher compensation related costs of \$17.6 million mainly as a result of increased headcount.
+We also incurred higher expenses from advertising and marketing of \$8.2 million, equipment and material costs of \$5.5 million and outside services costs of \$5.3 million.